LeonisX/space-trader/README.md

 * Localize quests on start, change language
 * On load resources - need to pluralize as in reflection utils.
 Problem in encounter (Scorpion)
-* Very strange bug - sometimes quest status doesn't increase.
-Probably - questStatusPrincess doesn't initialize after loading
 * Detailed test all quests with 2 languages
 * Rename current resources
+* Commander status - truncated window sometimes

 * Standard game, Extended game